As someone who started her YouTube journey earlier this year, I’ve been eager to learn as much as I can about the platform.

 A click-through rate – or CTR – is the ratio of how many times your video thumbnail impression resulted in an actual click.

 It’s calculated using the formula below:

 # of clicks / # of impressions x 100 = CTR

 In short, high click-through rates tell YouTube that a number of people are loving your content.
-This means YouTube is more likely to keep serving up those valuable impressions and recommending your videos to others.
+This means the platform is more likely to keep serving up those valuable impressions and recommending your YouTube videos to others.

 Low click-through rates negatively impact YouTube’s algorithm and could cause YouTube to stop recommending your content altogether.

 This is why having a great thumbnail is of crucial importance.
 You need those impressions to convert to clicks and views if you want YouTube to actively help your channel grow.